u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 Email marketing dashboard
 =========================

-To get started, click on the :menuselection:`Email Marketing` app icon, located on the main Odoo dashboard, which leads to the main :guilabel:`Email Marketing` dashboard (in the default kanban view).
+To get started, click on the :menuselection:`Email Marketing` app icon, located on the main Thrive Bureau ERP dashboard, which leads to the main :guilabel:`Email Marketing` dashboard (in the default kanban view).